ycpcs/cs320-spring2022/labs/lab02a-signoff-criteria.md

 13) Go to **Guessing Game** from the **Index page**: The **GuessingGame** page appears, with **"Start Game"** displayed

-14) Using **33** as the number trying to be guessed: Press the correct buttons for each guess, eventually guesses 33 Correct sequence of guesses: **50** -> **25** -> **37** -> **31** -> **34** -> **32** -> **33**
+14) Use **33** as the number trying to be guessed: Press the correct buttons for each guess, eventually guesses 33 Correct sequence of guesses: **50** -> **25** -> **37** -> **31** -> **34** -> **32** -> **33**

 15) Pull up **Numbers.java**: Verify that it exists